 Some organs release hormones that stimulate tumour growth, so your doctor might suggest surgery on these – for example, removing the testicles will reduce testosterone levels and can slow the growth of prostate cancer.

-Also known as radiation therapy, radiotherapy uses radiation, such as x-rays, to kill cancer cells or injure them so they cannot multiply.
-Radiotherapy can be precisely targeted at cancer sites in your body.
+Also known as radiotherapy, radiation therapy uses radiation, such as x-rays, to kill cancer cells or injure them so they cannot multiply.
+Radiation therapy can be precisely targeted at cancer sites in your body.
 Treatment is carefully planned to have the greatest effect on the cancer cells and to limit damage to the surrounding healthy body tissues.

-Radiotherapy can shrink tumours or stop them from spreading further.
+Radiation therapy can shrink tumours or stop them from spreading further.
 It can also relieve some symptoms, such as pain from secondary cancer in the bones.
-External beam radiotherapy or internal radiotherapy (brachytherapy) may be offered.
+External beam radiation therapy or internal radiation therapy (brachytherapy) may be offered.

-Side effects – Common side effects from radiotherapy include fatigue, skin problems or loss of appetite.
+Side effects – Common side effects from radiation therapy include fatigue, skin problems or loss of appetite.
 These may be temporary or longer-lasting.

 Cancer that grows in response to hormones can often be slowed by taking drugs to suppress the body’s production of the hormone.
 If you have prostate, breast or uterine cancer, you may be offered hormone therapy.
 This treatment may cause some side effects.